custom-components/ble_monitor/info.md

 # NB!: This is a Beta version

-# Changes in 1.0.5-beta
+# Changes in 1.1.1-beta

-- Fix bug for consumable sensor (Xiaomi Mija Mosquito Repellent WX08ZM)
+- Add support for Xiaomi Mi Motion Sensor 2 (RTCGQ02LM).
+Note that the sensor needs an encryption key.

 {% endif %}
 {% if installed or pending_update %}